piximos/scripted-atoms/README.md

 # Scripted Atoms

-This project intends on creating a set of simple, ready-to-use, cloud-native functions (or as we call them, Scripted Atoms) ready for use inside your micro-service infrastructure.
+This project intends on creating a set of simple, ready-to-use, cloud-native functions (or as we call them, Scripted Atoms) ready for use inside your micro-service infrastructure or CI/CD pipelines.

 ## Why the name "Scripted Atoms"?